 This is a particularly nasty scam where a student is contacted by someone pretending to be from the Embassy of their home country who tells them they are implicated in a serious crime.
 They are persuaded not to tell anyone and to cut off all contact with their family and ‘kidnap’ themselves.
 Money is then extorted from the family as well as from the student.

 UK Visa / fake Home Office / fake Police / fake bank scam

 Fake Police, Home Office or other 'officials' contact the student and tell them there is a visa-related or similar problem and that they must transfer money/pay a fine or risk being deported.
 Other scams involve callers pretending to be the Police and demanding students pay taxes, or that there has been criminal activity in their bank account and must provide personal details to prove their innocence.

 Tuition payment scams

-Students are contacted and offered ‘help’ to pay their tuition fees or told they can have a bursary if they supply their bank details.
+Students are contacted and offered discounts or ‘help’ to pay their tuition fees.
+They may be told they can have a bursary if they supply their bank details.

 Foreign exchange scams